FishGDPS-Revival-Project/GMDPrivateFishRevival/README.md

 Required version of PHP: 8.0+

 ### Setup
-1. Upload the files on a webserver
+1. Upload the files from `src/` on a webserver
-2. Import database.sql into a MySQL/MariaDB database
+2. Import `/database.sql` into a MySQL/MariaDB database
 3. Edit the links in the lib files in your Geometry Dash 1.5 APK
 4. Modify the password used in logging in at `/incl/misc/rateToolPassword.php`.
 Default password is `123456`